Gamcheon Culture Village: History

-Gamcheon Village was built during the 1920s and 30s when the Busan city administration decided to relocate its poor Korean population into an area secluded from the port, yet close enough to provide labor.
+Gamcheon Village was built during the 1920s and 1930s when the Busan city administration decided to relocate the working-class population into an area secluded from the port, yet close enough to provide labor.
 In the midst of a post-war recovery in 1955, around 800 families moved to the village, contributing to the growth of an ascetic religious community known as Taegeukdo, a branch of Jeungsanism.
 A long-time resident noted the village's development throughout the decades: "Gamcheon was only one district in 1950, now it’s nine.
 In the ’70s there were only houses made of wood.
 In the late ’80s and early ’90s, families started to get bigger so they built two-level houses."
 Nonetheless, the village faced persisting poverty and poor living conditions.

-In 2009, the Ministry of Culture, Sports, and Tourism carried out a public art-themed renovation effort to convert the village to a cultural hub.
+In 2009, the Ministry of Culture, Sports and Tourism carried out a public art-themed renovation effort to convert the village to a cultural hub.
 It called for art students, professional artists, and residents to maintain, repair, and "decorate" the village with art.
-The renovation efforts reached their peak with the success of the “Empty House Residency Preservation Project.”
+The renovation efforts reached their peak with the success of the "Empty House Residency Preservation Project."
 With improvements to infrastructure, fresh paint, and other home improvements, the establishment of spaces for retail and museums, and the addition of several dozens of art installations, the village has been reborn as Busan's most colorful and artistic spot.
 Some examples of the colorful art installations include bird sculptures, Murakami-like playful installations, scenes from the Little Prince, and painted schools of fish that guide bearings through the alleyways.